Face Lift Surgery

 It’s important to remember that each patient’s experience and recovery will be unique.
 Some individuals may have a faster or slower recovery, and the final results may vary based on factors such as age, skin quality, and individual healing response.

-Facelift Terminology Patient Should Be Aware of
+Terminology Patient Should Be Of

 When considering a face lift, it’s helpful for patients to familiarize themselves with the following terminology commonly used in the context of facelift surgery: